Rocky0Shao/Task_Tracking_Webapp/work_log/daily_notes.md

 I created custom hook to add task to the unordered list and toggle individual tasks by their unique id.

 Currently the "task-list" is a dummy list of tasks.
 I'll change it to actually use supabse.

+today (12/28) i copied example code from supabase doc to add task, toggle task and delete task.

+refactor add/toggletask from client-side to server-side.